-(4) Mr. Clear's stock option grant vests over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.
-Mr. Clear's restricted stock award vests over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant.
+(3) Mr. Beck's stock option grant vests over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.
+Mr. Beck's restricted stock award vests over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant.

-(5) Mr. Dyer's stock option grant vests over a five-year period, at a rate of twenty percent (20%) on the first anniversary of the grant, and annually thereafter.

-(6) Mr. Dyers' stock option grant vests over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.
-Mr. Dyers' restricted stock award vests over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant.
+- (4) Mr. Dyer's stock option grants vest over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.
+Mr. Dyer's restricted stock awards vest over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant. - (5) Mr. Weinstein's stock option grants vest over a five-year period, at a rate of twenty percent (20%) on the first anniversary of the grant, and annually thereafter. - (6) Mr. Weinstein's stock option grants vest over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.
+Mr. Weinstein's restricted stock awards vest over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant.

-(7) Ms. Lawrence's stock option grant vests over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter.